morteza/morteza/README.md

-I'm *Morteza* (he/him), a researcher at the University of Luxembourg.
+I'm *Morteza* (he/him), a postdoc researcher at the University of Luxembourg.
 I specialize in Computational Neuroscience and Computer Engineering, and enjoy working on projects that have an impact on aligning AI to human cognition (or the other way around).

 ## 🎓 Education